Oilfield Equipment: A Mixed First Half of 2017

 The latest update to the World Oilfield Equipment Market Forecast shows improving fortunes for the sector, with upward revisions to both the onshore and offshore expenditure forecasts to 2021.
 US land activity has recovered rapidly with an increase in well-complexity compounding the increase in activity & rig count.
 In some equipment and service lines, particularly those that relate to completions, there is now pricing pressure due to shortage of available supply.

 Global Onshore Oilfield Equipment Expenditure by Equipment Type 2012-2021

 - Onshore prospects have improved, 5% CAGR over 2017-2021 – up from 4% last quarter.

 - Pricing pressures have flipped for US onshore providers, due to supply chain constraints and rush to re-activate idle equipment.

-- 4% CAGR for onshore expenditure over 2017-2021.
+- – 5% CAGR for offshore expenditure over 2017-2021.

 The World Oilfield Equipment Market Forecast offers unique insight into over 60 different equipment types across upstream and midstream and is an essential product for business planners and those looking to make informed investment decisions.
-Drawing from DW’s cutting edge SECTORS product and a wide-range of other internal databases (including land rigs, pipelines, helicopters and upstream infrastructure), the World Oilfield Equipment Market Forecast also takes account of the latest macro-economic trends through daily updated databases and explicit commodity price, global inflation and supply chain pressure inputs.
+Drawing from the cutting edge SECTORS product and a wide-range of other internal databases (including land rigs, pipelines, helicopters and upstream infrastructure), the World Oilfield Equipment Market Forecast also takes account of the latest macro-economic trends through daily updated databases and explicit commodity price, global inflation and supply chain pressure inputs.